routines/routines/README.md

 JS/Pipe is published as an NPM package for Node 0.11.10+ when running with the --harmony flag.

 `npm install jspipe`

+## Examples
+You can find examples in /demos/web/es6, and the transipiled versions in /demos/web/es5.

 ## Generators